cimr-proteomics/facility_website/documentation_flaskapp/README_Dec2024.md

 This repository contains a python-based web application built using the Flask framework, which interacts with a mariaDB database using SQLAlchemcy.
 The app allows facility users to submit samples to the facility and track their progress.
 The app allows facility staff to summarize quarterly income, income sources, and other usage data such as experiment types, sample-prep time, data-analysis time.

-This app reflects the pricing scheme of the faciltiy for which it was written.
+This app reflects the pricing scheme of the facility for which it was written.
 This facility accepts three main types fo request:

 - samples requiring processing before injecting on to a mass spectrometer
 - samples ready to inject on to a mass spectrometer
-- data analysis requsts, usually involding some bespoke programming
+- data analysis requests, usually involving some bespoke programming

 Consequently, the app is built to record and calculates prices for four different activities:
  - benchwork